 Let’s dive in further to learn Penetration testing without further delay.

 What is a Penetration Testing?

-Penetration testing is also a type of Security testing which is performed to evaluate the security of the system (hardware, software, networks or an information system environment).
-The goal of this testing is to find all the security vulnerabilities that are present in an application by evaluating the security of the system with malicious techniques and to protect the data from the hackers and maintain functionality of the system.
-It is a type of Non-functional testing which intends to make authorized attempts to violate the security of the system.
+Penetration testing is also a type of Security testing which is performed to evaluate the security of the system (hardware, software, networks, or an information system environment).
+The goal of this testing is to find all the security vulnerabilities that are present in an application by evaluating the security of the system with malicious techniques and to protect the data from hackers and maintain the functionality of the system.
+It is a type of Non-functional testing that intends to make authorized attempts to violate the security of the system.
 It is also known as Pen Testing or Pen Test and the tester who does this testing is a penetration tester aka ethical hacker.

 Why is Penetration Testing necessary?

 If a system is not secured, then an attacker can take authorized access to the system.
 Penetration testing evaluates the security of a system and protects it against internal and external threats.
 It identifies the vulnerabilities and determines whether unauthorized access or other malicious activity is possible.

 Organizations conduct penetration testing for a number of reasons

 - To ensure the security of new applications

 - To access incident detection and response effectiveness

 Cyber-attacks are quite often in current days.
 It is very important to conduct regular vulnerability scans and penetration testing to detect recently discovered and previously unknown vulnerabilities.